ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 To reemphasize the severity here: This sort of regression is not the type of bug that is irritating to work around.
 It represents <strong>hard breakage of a foundational aspect of web accessibility</strong>.

 [Adrian noticed this](https://adrianroselli.com/2022/07/its-mid-2022-and-browsers-mostly-safari-still-break-accessibility-via-display-properties.html#Update01).
 And if you continue to read the section I linked you to, he continued to notice this.
 And notice this.
 And [notice this some more](https://toot.cafe/@aardrian/110425545589928325).
-All told, I counted **sixteen updates** about how `display: contents`' behavior had regressed in a way that was inaccessible.
+All told, I counted **sixteen updates** about how `display: contents`’ behavior had regressed in a way that was inaccessible.

 ## Optics